-The James F. Drane Bioethics Institute at Edinboro University focuses on the relationship between biological and biomedical sciences, ethics, medicine and the humane treatment of patients.
+The James F. Drane Bioethics Institute at PennWest Edinboro focuses on the relationship between biological and biomedical sciences, ethics, medicine and the humane treatment of patients.
 This institute is a place of open discussion and scholarly research on topics that impact our world, including medicine, science, technology and ethics.

 The James F. Drane Bioethics Institute gives concrete form to the relationship between biomedical sciences and ethics.
 It is dedicated to promoting this relationship in society and in university disciplines.
 Issues of biomedical ethics are related to diverse academic disciplines because health is a pervasive concern in today’s Western and global cultures.